-In the event that an in-person vote is ordered, the vote takes place on the employer's premises in all but the most unusual circumstances.
+The In the event that an in-person vote is ordered, the vote takes place on the employer's premises and/or the job site(s) in all but the most unusual circumstances.
 The polling place should be as free from noise as circumstances permit, readily recognizable by name or description, and easily accessible to all employees.
-Votes are typically held in places such as lunchrooms, cafeterias, and empty offices.